 - Michael Moorcock's Behold the Man is a definite case of this with a mentally retarded and deformed Jesus that the time traveler winds up replacing Jesus so that the stories come out right.

-- Lamb: The Gospel According to Biff, Christ's Childhood Pal is a corner case.
+- Lamb The Gospel According To Biff is a corner case.
 Jesus isn't crazy (and in fact is portrayed as closer to Crazy Awesome) but he's distracted enough by the whole Son of God thing that he comes off as a bit loopy.

 - House once asked for a differential diagnosis on Jesus, and Martha comes up with schizophrenia.
 The episode itself was abot a patient that was very religious, and House believed that the strong convictions was caused by a medical problem.